-Other DAOs were later founded.
-Well-known examples include:
+Other DAOs were later founded, such as:

 DAOs are encrypted as smart contracts.
 The rules they set conduct different operations and exist freely on the internet.
 However, these rules aren't self-sufficient; they still require people to agree to the contracts and carry out a few tasks independently of the program.